js108/photo-tabs-slide-panel-to-accordion/README.md

 # Photo Grid / Tabs with Slide Panel Responsive to Accordion

-This is a photo grid (or a series of tabs depending on how you look at it) with slide panels that shift responsively to a single column layout.
+This is a photo grid (or a series of tabs depending on how you look at it), with slide panels, that shifts responsively to a single column layout.
 It's a little trickier than it seems because in the grid layout you want the slide panel to be below a row, where in the single column layout you want it to be below each photo/tab.
-So you have to move the slide panels around.
+So you have to move the panels around.
 This was accomplished with jquery.

 ## Demo